« State-specific resources Tennessee

 Assessors’ websites in Tennessee counties

-Most often, the county Assessor's office is the 'go-to' resource for finding online lien-related information for construction project parcels, including ownership records, special warranty deeds, and more.
-Counties that we've not yet found online (those with '*') link to a Google search for your convenience.
+Most often, the county Assessor’s office is the go-to resource for online lien-related information for construction project parcels—ownership records, special warranty deeds, and more.
+Counties that we’ve not yet found online (those with “*”) link to a Google search for your convenience.

-Other Important Construction Links in Tennessee
+Other important construction links in Tennessee

-Frequently Asked Questions (FAQs) on Tennessee Lien Processes for Contractors
+Frequently asked questions (FAQs) on Tennessee lien processes for contractors

 Do I need to send a preliminary notice to have lien rights in Tennessee?